-AUA has increased by £1,574m (3%) due to favourable market movement offset by net outflows.
-The Company experienced net outflows of £2,627m during 2024 compared to £1,340m in 2023.
+AUA has decreased by £107m (1%) due to net outflows offset by favourable market movement.
+The Company experienced net outflows of £1,263m during 2024 compared to £812m in 2023.
 Major changes have been made during the year with a view to building positive momentum within the Adviser business, which included enhancing client service and proposition, improving competitive position through strategic repricing and investing in people.